LukeHale59/InstagramAccountDoNotFollowBack/README.md

 3. Go into the 'followers_and_following' folder and put the `follower_analysis.py` script into the directory.

-4. Install the BeautifulSoup4 library by running the following command: pip install beautifulsoup4
+4. Install the BeautifulSoup4 library by running the following command: 'pip install beautifulsoup4'

-5. Run the script by running the following command: python follower_analysis.py
+5. Run the script by running the following command: 'python3 follower_analysis.py'

 6. The script will output a list of usernames of the accounts that you follow but do not follow you back.